justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 When viewing the notebook, choose the option of launching a [Google Colab](https://colab.research.google.com/) session.
 Using Colab allows you to use Google Cloud servers to download the source data and train a neural network on their hardware to make predicitions.

-Remember that the puprose of this exercise is to use [TensorFlow Lite](https://www.tensorflow.org/lite) to output a special, space-efficient format for use on memory-constrained devices.
+Remember that the purpose of this exercise is to use [TensorFlow Lite](https://www.tensorflow.org/lite) to output a special, space-efficient format for use on memory-constrained devices.
 TensorFlow Lite is a mobile library for deploying models on mobile, microcontrollers and other edge devices.

 Once you follow all of the steps in the Jupyter notebook, return here to run it on hardware.

-# Preditions On Hardware!
+# Predictions On Hardware!

 The final step of this exercise is to run this example on supported hardware.
 For this exercise we will use the [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) and the Arduino IDE to compile, build and install the example on our microcontroller.

 Let's get started!

+## Exercise 1: Hello_World

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/software)
 2. Launch the Arduino IDE.